-We’re right in the middle of the bird nesting season.
-From the end of March right the way through to September, the birds are nesting in trees, gardens, and green spaces across the country.
+We are right in the middle of the bird nesting season.
+From the end of March through to September, the birds are nesting in trees, hedges, and green spaces across the country.

 So, it’s the perfect time to think about how you can keep your grounds bird-friendly.
-Regardless of your budget, there’s lots of ways in which you can create spaces for the birds to enjoy.
+Regardless of your budget, there are lots of ways in which you can create spaces for the birds to enjoy.

-This blog post is dedicated to helping you encourage more birds to flock to your grounds.
-This extra effort is a great way to do your bit to support British wildlife, plus bird song is a beautiful addition to any outdoor area.
-Even the addition of a simple bird box will make a lovely addition to your employees’ outdoor lunch spot.
+This blog post is dedicated to help give ideas on how to encourage more birds to flock to your grounds.
+With very little effort we can all do our bit to support British wildlife, and bird song is the most beautiful addition to any outdoor area.
+Just by adding a simple bird box can add a lot of joy to your employees’ outdoor lunch spot.

-Below, you’ll find five of our favourite examples of bird-friendly spaces, as well as our top tips for keeping them in pristine condition.
+Here are five of our favourite examples of bird-friendly spaces, as well as our top tips for keeping them in pristine condition:

 Wall climbing plants provide birds with lots of perching spots to choose from.